abacavir - oral, Ziagen

 BRAND NAME(S): Ziagen

 WARNING: In some patients, abacavir has caused a serious (sometimes fatal) allergic reaction.
 Your doctor may order a blood test to measure your risk before you start this medication or take it again.
 If the blood test shows you are at greater risk, your doctor should discuss the risks and benefits of abacavir and other treatment choices with you.
 Symptoms of an allergic reaction may include any of the following: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, fever, extreme tiredness, nausea, vomiting, diarrhea, stomach pain, muscle aches, sore throat, or cough.
-Seek immediate medical attention if you experience any of these symptoms.
+Get medical help right away if you experience any of these symptoms.
 If you have stopped taking abacavir because of an allergic reaction, you must never take any form of abacavir again.
 Notify all of your doctors and pharmacists if you have stopped taking abacavir due to an allergic reaction.
 Read the warning card provided with this medication for more details.

 Report Problems to the Food and Drug Administration